-Respo nse Act ion: 1.
-Upon receipt of a bomb threat by telephone (using the bomb threat instruction card): a. 🗌 Ask the following questions (refer to Bomb Threat Information Sheet ): Where, specifically, is bomb located?
+Respo nse Act ion: receipt of a bomb threat by telephone (using the bomb threat instruction card):

+1. Сроп

+a. 📙 Ask the following questions (refer to Bomb Threat Information Sheet ):

+Where, specifically, is bomb located?

 When, exactly, is bomb set to go off?

 What materials are in the bomb?

 What does the bomb look like?
 Why is caller doing this?

+Why is caller doing this?
+Who is caller?

+who is caller?

-Who is caller? b. 🗌 Write down answers to the above. с. 🗆 Describe the caller's voice: Was it male or female?
+b. 🗌 Write down answers to the above.

+c. 🗆 Describe the caller's voice:

+Was it male or female?

 Was it young or old?

 Was the voice disguised or have an accent?

 Describe any background noises.

 2. Notify building administrator.

 3. 🗆 Notify police and superintendent - building administrator.

-4. Pass o n instructions to staff DO NOT MENTION "BOMB SCARE!" a. 🗆 Use public address system and email, NOT the fire alarm.
+4. Pass o n instructions to staff DO NOT MENTION "BOMB SCARE!"

+а. 🗆 Use public address system and email, NOT the fire alarm.

 5. 🗆 instruc arrival, advise police or fire department of situation and follow their ctions.
 Advise superintendent of their presence.
-Turn control of building over to building administrator. a. 🗌 Arrange with police to have medical assistance stand by in the event that a device is found.
-Recov ery Act ion: 1. $\Box$ has be nistrator involved should have building reoccupied by staff and students after it red by fire and police officials.
+Turn control of building over to building administrator.

+a. 🗌 Arrange with police to have medical assistance stand by in the event that a device is found.

+Recov ery Act ion:

+nistrator involved should have building reoccupied by staff and students after it red by fire and police officials.